Hilmi-Raif/Chrono-News-Scheduler/README.md

-# ChronoNewsScheduler
+# Chrono-News-Scheduler

-ChronoNewsScheduler is a robust background job processor built with Go.
-Designed as an integral part of the **[ChronoNewsAPI](https://github.com/ScrKiddie/ChronoNewsAPI)** project, it handles resource-intensive tasks asynchronously to maintain a fast and responsive API.
+Chrono-News-Scheduler is a robust background job processor built with Go.
+Designed as an integral part of the **[Chrono-News-API](https://github.com/Hilmi-Raif/Chrono-News-API)** project, it handles resource-intensive tasks asynchronously to maintain a fast and responsive API.

 ## Features